torarinvik/ProofPy/examples/README.md

 ```

 This script will:
-1. Extract the CertiJSON code to C.
+1. Extract the CertiJSON IR to C.
 2. Compile it with the runtime library.
 3. Automatically link against Raylib if detected (requires `pkg-config`).
 4. Run the resulting executable (if `--run` is specified).